auyjos/rag-search-engine/README.md

 # RAG Search Engine

-A comprehensive information retrieval system implementing multiple search methodologies including keyword-based search (BM25), semantic search, and hybrid search approaches.
-Built as a learning project to understand the fundamentals of Retrieval-Augmented Generation (RAG) systems.
+A comprehensive information retrieval system implementing multiple search methodologies including keyword-based search (BM25), semantic search, hybrid search, and Retrieval-Augmented Generation (RAG) with multimodal capabilities.
+Built as a learning project to understand the fundamentals of modern search and RAG systems.

 ## 📋 Table of Contents